Double-decker bus: Bangladesh

 The Bangladesh Road Transport Corporation operates a fleet of Ashok Leyland buses on the streets of Dhaka and Chittagong.
-Earlier, some Volvo B10M/Alexander buses also used to run in Dhaka, but most of those have been withdrawn from service recently.
+The majority of buses running in Dhaka are double-deckers, numbering about 445 buses as of 2022.

+In 2002, 50 Volvo B10M/Alexander buses were procured to operate in Dhaka and quickly making up most of the fleet, but due to a lack of maintenance and unavailability of spare parts, they were slowly taken off the roads before being completely phased out in 2010.
+The BRTC has tried unsuccessfully to have them repaired and brought back to service.
+The company instead purchased 290 double-decker vehicles from Ashok Leyland of India as a replacement.

+BRTC had about 399 double-deckers as of 2012.
+In 2018, the BRTC acquired 300 buses from Ashok Leyland.

+In 2020, Indonesian bus manufacturer CV Laksana exported 10 luxury double decker coaches to Bangladesh.
+These buses were built atop a Scania chassis.

 India

-In India, cities such as Hyderabad, Bangalore, Delhi, and Kolkata had double deckers for a while before discontinuing them.
+In India, cities such as Hyderabad, Bangalore, Lucknow, Delhi, and Kolkata had double deckers for a while before discontinuing them.
+In Delhi, double-deckers were discontinued from service around 1986.
+Hyderabad operated them until 2003, until it was revived for strictly touristic purposes in 2023.
 Chennai's Metropolitan Transport Corporation (MTC) had a small fleet of double-decker buses, mostly in the high-density, longer distance routes.
 They operated from 1975 before being wound up.
 They were briefly reintroduced in 1997 and were operated till 2008.

-Mumbai has operated double-decker buses since 1937.
-They are operated by the Brihanmumbai Electric Supply and Transport undertaking.
+Mumbai has had double-decker buses since 1937, being the first Indian city to have had it during British colonial period, and it has since become an iconic symbol of the city.
+About 900 double-deckers were in operation in (then called) Bombay during the 1960s and these buses were modelled like London's, but the numbers went into decline in the 1990s.
+The Brihanmumbai Electric Supply and Transport (BEST), which operates the city's buses, phased out the legacy double deckers in 2023 in favour of modern ones.

 Kerala State Road Transport Corporation is operating double deckers in Thiruvananthapuram and Kochi cities.
 They are modelled on the London buses.
 Ashok Leyland Titan double decker buses are used in all cities.
 Articulated double-decker buses from Ashok Leyland were used till they were phased out in the early 1990s as they were thought to be unsuitable for city traffic.

-In 2020 CSTC reintroduced double decker buses on selected routes of Kolkata where wide road space was available, i.e. no over-head cables, low bridges or flyovers.
-CSTC reportedly has spent 1 million INR to renovate 1 bus.
+In 2020, West Bengal Transport Corporation reintroduced double decker buses in Kolkata after an absence of 30 years, on routes where wide road space was available, i.e. no over-head cables, low bridges or flyovers.